vechain/grant-program/applications/Flybloc.md

 - GET /support/articles: Fetch support articles or FAQs.

-Technology Stack
+### Technology Stack
 - Gaming Engine: Unity3D is at the heart of our gaming development, chosen for its robust capabilities and wide platform support.
 This will be employed for both the primary UI/UX and the individual game modules.
 - Web Integration: WebView facilitates the seamless integration of mobile web full-stack content directly within our Unity application.
 This allows for dynamic content updates and real-time engagement metrics.
-- Web Development: VueJS and NuxtJS or NextJS are the chosen frameworks for developing the responsive web components, ensuring compatibility across devices and delivering a cohesive user experience.
+- Web Development: VueJS and NuxtJS or NextJS are the chosen frameworks for developing responsive web components, ensuring compatibility across devices, and delivering a cohesive user experience.
 - Backend Database and API: Supabase serves as our go-to backend, offering real-time database functionalities and APIs.
 This allows for swift data operations, particularly for score tracking and user profile management.
 - Blockchain Integration: A blockchain layer will be incorporated, designed to handle game rewards in the form of tokens.
 These tokens can then be redeemed by users for various brand-related perks.
 The entire blockchain process is geared to be frictionless, not necessitating users to have any prior blockchain knowledge.
 Authentication: Single Sign-On (SSO) capabilities will be integrated, enabling users to quickly onboard and log in using familiar platforms like Google, Apple, and Facebook.
 - QR Code Integration: A QR scanner will be embedded to allow users to quickly launch games or avail special offers by simply scanning QR codes, making the engagement process even more intuitive.
 - Blockchain & Smart Contracts: A blockchain solution will be used for game rewards, and smart contract development will underpin the mechanics of rewards distribution, ensuring transparency and security.

-Core Components and Architecture
+### Core Components and Architecture
 Frontend:
 - Frameworks to structure the web application such as VueJS, NuxtJS and/or NextJS
 Backend: